 Toggle Menu

-Attendant: Welcome to Desert Skies.
-We’re so glad you’re here.
-And I know what you’re thinking.
-Where is “here” exactly?
-I’ll do my best to explain.
+Attendant: Welcome to Desert Skies, traveler.
+Your journey through the Physical Plane has come to an end.
+But, we are so glad you’re here.
+And I- I know what you’re- you’re thinking: where is “here” exactly?
+Um, I’ll do my best to explain.

-This station resides on the lowest sphere of existence between life and death, or as we like to say here, between life and the next life.
+Desert Skies Astral Plane Fuel and Service Station exists on the lowest Sphere of existence between life and death, or as we like to say around here, between life and the next life.

-Attendant: It’s his job to service your vehicle in preparation for the journey across the celestial spheres.
-I am the attendant.
+Attendant: It is his job to service your vehicle in preparation for the journey across the celestial Spheres.
+I am the Attendant.

 Mechanic: Or Tendy, for short.

-Now let me tell you about the selection of products available and any associated promotions.
+Now… let me tell you about a selection of products available and any associated promotions.
+One second here.

 We have all your road trip favorites.
-Chips, sodas, sunflower seeds, pickled pigs feet that induce devastating degrees of sadness.
-That’s Mac’s favorite.
+Chips, sodas, sunflower seeds, pickled pigs feet that induce, uh, devastating degrees of sadness.
+It’s a trip.
+Um, that’s- that’s Mac’s favorite, actually.

 Attendant: Before hitting the road, how about one last trip south of the border?
-We have an impressive selection of over 34 varieties of microwavable burritos, everything from breakfast, brunch, lunch, dinner and dessert flavors.
-Right now, purchase three and you’ll receive a portable microwave to take with you on your journey.
+We have an impressive selection of over 34 varieties of microwavable burritos, everything from breakfast, brunch, lunch, dinner, dessert, and… various other flavors.
+Right- right now, if you grab three, uh, you’ll receive a portable microwave to take with you on your journey.
+It- it has a little cigarette light adapter.

 Lawrence: Enough.
 Enough.
 Turn off the music!

 Attendant: What’s wrong?
 Was I reading too fast?
-That’s fine, I can start over.
-Just let me rewind this
+That’s- that’s fine, I can start over.
+Um, where’s the rewind…

 Lawrence: No!
-Don’t do it again.
+No, don’t- don’t do it again.
 Look, I need some answers.
 Five minutes ago, I’m sitting at home eating a plate of toaster waffles.
-Next thing I know I’m driving down a deserted highway, then pulling into a gas station in the middle of God knows where, and you start reading off some brain-melting specials of the day with Gimli here.
+Next thing I know I’m driving down a deserted Highway, then pulling into a gas station in the middle of God knows where, and you start reading off some brain-melting specials of the day with Gimli here.
 I just want to know what’s really going on.
 Give it to me straight.
 Am I high right now?

 Attendant: Possibly, but that’s irrelevant.
 You’re here because you’re dead.
 This is your last stop on your way to the great beyond.
 It’s our job to make sure you’re prepared for the ride.